-Next stop was a beach long on our bucket list because of the constant praise it receives from coastal ecologist Dr. Stephen P. Leatherman, commonly known as “Dr. Beach.”
+Next stop for our Florida Panhandle campground safari was a beach long on our bucket list because of the constant praise it receives from coastal ecologist Dr. Stephen P. Leatherman, commonly known as “Dr. Beach.”

 In 2020, Dr. Beach ranked Grayton Beach the No. 1 Beach in America on his highly regarded Top 10 list.

 “This beach boasts of its sugar-white sand and emerald green water where development has been restrained so big sand dunes still dominate the landscape,” he wrote.